shpyrko/DenTech/README.md

 ## Instructions for access

-The link to the website is https://dentech-17386.web.app/ .
+The website is deployed at https://dentech-17386.web.app/

 From there is a login.

 Username: test@detech.com
 Password: 123456